totalAldo/zxfer/README.md

   megabytes and it is highly compressible.
 While `ssh` offers compression options including the use of `zstd`, compressesion is now explicity set by piping the `zfs list` output through `zstd -9`
++ To enhance efficiency in send/receive operations, initially execute a `comm` command to compare source and destination datasets.
+This allows for the identification and subsequent iteration over only those source datasets containing snapshots absent in the destination.

 ## Code Refactoring
 The code has been refactored for better readability and maintainability, which includes: